 - Emotional distress.

-- Loss of consortium, which is a damage collected on behalf of an injured person's spouse for the loss of physical intimacy and companionship that accompanies serious injuries.
+- Loss of consortium, which is collected on behalf of an injured person's spouse or partner for the loss of physical intimacy and companionship that accompanies serious injuries.

 If you want to do everything possible to maximize your motorcycle accident injury settlement, you need to take action before the statute of limitations expires.
-Under Florida Statute § 95.11, motorcycle accident victims will generally have up to four years following the accident to get their claims filed before the statute of limitations runs out.
+Under Florida Statute § 95.11, motorcycle accident victims will generally have up to two years following the accident to file their claims before the statute of limitations runs out.

-However, the exact date in which the statute of limitations expires can vary widely depending on the date the accident occurred, when you were diagnosed with injuries relating to the accident, and other factors.
-If your motorcycle accident claim is not filed before the statute of limitations runs out, you will no longer be able to recover compensation through the Florida civil court system.
+However, the exact date on which the statute of limitations expires can vary depending on the date the accident occurred, when you were diagnosed with injuries relating to the accident, and other factors.
+If your motorcycle accident lawsuit is not filed before the statute of limitations runs out, you will no longer be able to recover compensation through the Florida civil court system.

-For this reason, you need to retain an experienced motorcycle accident attorney who will not let the statute of limitations have an adverse impact on the outcome of your case.
+For this reason, you need to retain an experienced Jacksonville motorcycle accident attorney who will ensure you meet all filing deadlines, including the statute of limitations, to avoid facing an adverse impact on the outcome of your case.

-What Happens When You Share Liability for Your Accident?
+What If You Share Some Responsibility for Your Motorcycle Accident?

 However, Florida is one of the most victim-friendly states regarding motorcycle accidents and personal injury claims.
 Under Florida Statute § 768.81, the state follows a pure comparative negligence system.
-Here, you can share liability for causing the accident and still recover compensation for your damages.
+This means even if you can share some liability for causing the accident, you can still recover compensation for your damages.
 The amount of compensation you can collect will be reduced based on your percentage of fault.
 Here's an example:

 Although the state does not bar you from recovering compensation when you share fault, being partially liable for your injuries will have an impact on the amount of compensation you can be awarded.
-To protect your injury settlement and ensure you are maximizing your award, make sure to have a powerful legal advocate fighting for your rights.
+To protect your injury settlement and ensure you are maximizing your award, make sure to have a powerful legal advocate from Dolman Law Group fighting for your rights.

-How to Know When You Have Grounds for a Motorcycle Accident Claim
+How to Know When You Can Bring a Motorcycle Accident Claim

 If you are still unsure whether you should reach out to a motorcycle accident lawyer in Jacksonville for help, consider how your life has been affected by your injuries.
 When someone else is responsible for the injuries you sustained, why should you be stuck covering the costs?
 The answer is you shouldn't be.

-Discussing the details of your case with a motorcycle accident attorney is free.
-You can find out more about what legal options may be available to you when you reach out to a motorcycle accident lawyer in Jacksonville for help.
+Discussing the details of your case with a motorcycle accident attorney at Dolman Law Group is free.
+You can find out more about what legal options may be available to you when you reach out to one of our motorcycle accident lawyers in Jacksonville for help.

-Injured in a Jacksonville Motorcycle Accident?
-Dolman Law Group Accident Injury Lawyers, PA Can Help
+Injured in a Motorcycle Crash?
+A Dolman Law Group Jacksonville Motorcycle Accident Lawyer Can Help

-If a motorcycle accident injured you, we understand the judgment you may feel from others who do not understand or appreciate the beauty and adventure that comes from taking in the sites around Jacksonville on the back of a motorcycle.
+We understand the way you may feel when others do not understand or appreciate the beauty and adventure that comes from taking in the sites around Jacksonville on the back of a motorcycle.
+When you are injured in a motorcycle wreck, you may face judgment from non-riders and a negative response from the insurance companies.

-We can fight alongside you for your right to compensation for your injuries.
+We know most motorcycle crashes are caused by other drivers who fail to respect motorcyclists' rights.
+We will fight alongside you to recover the most compensation possible for your injuries.
 Let us begin exploring your legal options through a free case evaluation.
 Contact the Jacksonville personal injury lawyers from Dolman Law Group online or by calling (904) 441-6903.

 Jacksonville Office